steal-server/done-serve/README.md

 ### -s, --static

 Only serve static files, do not perform server-side rendering.
 Notably this is useful when debugging an issue in the app.

+### --error-page <filename>

+With the `--static` flag set, set an HTML page that should be sent instead of the normal error page.
+This is useful when you want to use Pushstate without server side rendering.

 ### --auth-cookie